taraw28/ling567-22wi-bcj/README.md

 git pull
 ```

+## 1/20 Notes
+- question about ø since it's included in a lot of glosses but make_item has an issue with is

 ## Original Changes to choices file (later changes will be tracked by git)
 - Gen Info
   - changed name of language to bardi